Conquer two peaks above Nusfjord

 To continue to Tønsåsheia, head to the highest point of the plateau.
 A narrow ridge will connect you to the peak.
 You can choose to walk on the south-side or on top of the ridge.
 There are a few different and secure trails to choose from but it is recommended to climb on the south-side of the ridge if it is windy.

 After a few hundred meters, you will see a metal sign marking the top of Tønsåsheia located on the narrow peak.
 Be careful if it is windy for there is not a lot of room at the top.
 From the peak of Tønsåsheia, you are provided amazing views over Nusfjord to the east, Kjelfjorden and the rest of Flakstadøya to the west, and Stjerntinden to the north.
 Southwest of Tønsåsheia lies Moskenesøya, the island with the adventures to Munken, Bunes Beach, and Helvetestind.

 There are public restrooms available in Nusfjord as well as a cafe, restaurant and a "landhandel", a historic country store.

 Nusfjord Adventures also have exclusive fishing trips, kayak rentals, and guided hikes available for booking.
 Contact them at: +47 906 673 61 for more information about adventures they offer.

-The Nusfjord Rorbuer are the adorable red fishing cabins in the heart of Nusfjord that are available to book.
+The Nusfjord Arctic Resort is the adorable red fishing cabins in the heart of Nusfjord that are available to book.